josefs/meta-paper/paper.md

 and to provide strong guarantees towards the programmer about what optimizations can be expected.

+Giving a full account of push arrays falls outside the scope of this paper.
+The interested reader is refered to [@claessen2012expressive] where push arrays were introduced.
+However, we will present enough detail to get an appreciation for why they are useful for the purpose of high performance Haskell programming.

 Push arrays are implemented as follows:

 ~~~ {.haskell}